Liv Maessen: Biography

 In 1969 Maessen finished second on the series final of the TV talent show New Faces.
 Maessen was a mother of two children from Melbourne and signed with Ron Tudor's production company.
-In December Maessen released her debut single "The Love Moth", which was an English language cover version of an Italian song, "La Pioggia", by Gigliola Cinquetti.
+In December, Maessen released her debut single, "The Love Moth", which was an English-language cover version of an Italian song, "La Pioggia", by Gigliola Cinquetti.
 Maessen's version reached the Go-Set National Top 40 in April 1970 and was a top 10 hit in Melbourne.
 Maessen also appeared on local TV shows.

-Maessen's second pop single, "Knock, Knock Who's There?" was a cover version of Mary Hopkin's entry in the Eurovision Song Contest 1970.
-It was released on Fable Records in April 1970 and peaked at No. 2.
-It co-charted with Hopkin's version.
-During the 1970 radio ban, a major dispute between commercial radio stations and record companies, Hopkin's version was not well known to Australian listeners.
+Maessen's second pop single, "Knock, Knock Who's There?", was a cover version of Mary Hopkin's entry in the 1970 Eurovision Song Contest.
+It was released on Fable Records in April 1970 and peaked at No. 2, co-charting with Hopkin's version.
+Due to the 1970 radio ban, a major dispute between commercial radio stations and record companies, Hopkin's version was not well known to Australian listeners.
 "Knock, Knock Who's There?" finished third on Go-Sets Top Records for the Year of 1970 and was the highest placed by an Australian artist.
 Maessen became the first Australian female artist to be awarded a gold record certificate for a single with sales of over 50,000.
 She won the 1971 George Wallace Memorial Logie for Best New Talent and in the Go-Set Pop Poll was voted in the top five as most popular female vocalist.

 Maesson's third single, "Snowbird", was a country pop hit for Canadian singer Anne Murray.
 It was issued in August 1970 and peaked at No. 16.
 In March 1971 Maessen released her fourth single, "Hurry on Down", which did not chart.
 In mid-1971 she was again voted in the top five as most popular female vocalist by Go-Set readers.
 Her debut album, Live for Life, appeared in July with another single, "Here I Go Again", in October.
-She released "Love Is for the Two of Us" late in 1971 which was a duet with TV personality Jimmy Hannan.
-Two further singles followed in 1972 and her last commercial release was "Hey Mama, Sing Me a Song" in 1974 composed by Miki Gavrielov an Israeli singer song writer.
-After her recording career, Maessen turned to cabaret and club work by the mid-1970s.
+She released "Love Is for the Two of Us" late in 1971, which was a duet with TV personality Jimmy Hannan.
+Two further singles followed in 1972 and her last commercial release, in 1974, was "Hey Mama, Sing Me a Song", composed by Miki Gavrielov, an Israeli singer song writer.
+After her recording career, Maessen turned to cabaret and club work in the mid-1970s.